USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 If N_EMIS_PT is set 0, then CMAQ will run with no Inline emissions even if the values for STK_EMIS_XXX, STK_GRPS_XXX and STK_EMIS_LAB_XXX are all set.

-*Plume Rise* - Plume rise can be calculated inline within CMAQ using the Briggs solution as it is implemented in SMOKE and documented in the SMOKE user guide (https://www.cmascenter.org/smoke/documentation/4.6/html/ch06s03.html).
-It is required that emission files have been processed to include the necessary stack parameters (e.g. exit velocity, diameter, stack gas temperature, stack height, etc.).
+*Plume Rise* - Plume rise can be calculated inline within CMAQ using the Briggs solution as it is implemented in SMOKE and documented in the SMOKE user guide (https://www.cmascenter.org/smoke/documentation/5.0/html/ch04s03.html#sect_programs_elevpoint_briggs).
+It is required that emission files have been processed to include the necessary stack parameters (e.g. exit velocity, diameter, stack gas temperature, stack height, etc.) for anthropogenic point sources.
+Wildland fires require heat flux and are to estimate plume rise (https://www.cmascenter.org/smoke/documentation/5.0/html/ch04s06.html#sect_programs_laypoint_plume_rise_fires).

 <a id=6.9.2_Online_Emission></a>